Appsilon/recruitment/README.md

 Join the Appsilon community and be part of our Open Source movement!

+We develop data science solutions and create innovative tools that simplify development and boost efficiency.
+We share these as Open Source packages because we believe in open and accessible solutions.
+Our primary focus is enhancing the Shiny experience in R.

 We're dedicated to collaboration, innovation, and making a positive impact on the world.
 By contributing to our Open Source initiatives, you can sharpen your skills, work with a diverse and dynamic team, and stay on the cutting edge of technology.
 Your expertise can make a difference!

-At Appsilon, we develop data science solutions and create innovative tools that simplify development and boost efficiency.
-We share these as Open Source packages because we believe in open and accessible solutions.
-Our primary focus is enhancing the Shiny experience in R.
 Check out our [Open Source packages](https://appsilon.com/open-source-overview/) and delve into more details.

 You're bound to find something useful!